bulataleev/Test-architecture/README.md

 # Test-architecture
-play around with json, docker, sql
+this is a play around with json, docker, sql